aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/gnmi.rst

 **Subscribe to s1-leaf1’s interface counters.**

-First create an environmental variable for the token.
-For example, the token in which is above TOKEN=”abcdef” where Token is the actual token from CVP.
+First we need to create an environmental variable for the token.
+Let's go back to Programmability IDE and run the following, pasting your own token value on the **export TOKEN** line

 .. code-block:: bash